How to Lose a Guy in 10 Days: Plot

-Andie Anderson is a writer for the women's magazine Composure as the subject-matter expert for a series of "How to" articles.
-She is bored and wishes to write about more serious topics.

-Andie's friend Michelle experiences yet another breakup and becomes despondent, saying she is not attractive enough.
-Andie argues that the problem is instead her needy, excessively emotional behavior with men, and is inspired to write an article, "How to Lose a Guy in 10 Days".
-To prove her point, she will begin dating a man and, by imitating Michelle's behavior, provoke him to dump her within 10 days.
+Andie Anderson is a columnist for the women's magazine Composure in New York.
+As the writer of a series of "How to" articles, she is dissatisfied with her work and wishes to write about more serious issues.
+When her friend Michelle experiences yet another breakup, Andie is inspired to write an article on "How to Lose a Guy in 10 Days".
+She will begin dating a man and attempt to drive him away "only using the classic mistakes women make".

-Advertising executive Benjamin Barry is looking to branch out from his usual remit of beer and sports campaigns by leading a prestigious ad campaign for a diamond company.
-At a bar, Ben's boss, Phillip, questions whether Ben has enough insight into the romance typically associated with diamonds.

-In response, Ben wagers he can make any woman fall in love with him.
-Phillip says that if he can achieve this before the company ball in 10 days, he will allow him to lead the diamond campaign.
-Ben's rivals, Judy Spears and Judy Green, were at the Composure magazine offices earlier in the day and know about Andie's project.
-Seeing Andie at the bar, they suggest her as the woman he romance, and he agrees.
+Meanwhile, advertising executive Benjamin Barry is looking to branch out from his usual remit of beer and sports campaigns by leading a prestigious ad campaign for a diamond company.
+Ben meets his boss Phillip Warren, and rival coworkers Judy Spears and Judy Green at a bar.
+To prove he is capable of pitching to women, Ben wagers that he can make any woman fall in love with him.
+Phillip agrees that if he can achieve this by the company ball in 10 days, he will get to lead the diamond campaign.
+Spears and Green, who were at Composure magazine offices earlier that day and know about Andie's planned article, pick her as the woman for the bet.

-Ben goes and talks to Andie and they start their relationship, neither revealing their true intentions.
-She works hard to get him to first fall for and then break up with her, while he sticks to his task.
-She makes Ben miss the final shot at a Knicks game by sending him to get her a soda, gets him punched in a movie theater by talking loudly while watching a film, moves very girly things into his apartment, gets him a fern plant to represent their love and a Chinese Crested Dog, and takes him to a Celine Dion concert instead of another Knicks game like he expected.
-But she also occasionally lets her normal side show, which Ben begins falling for.